 The word "metastasis" derives from the ancient Greek word "metástasis", which means "migration".
-In medical terms, this refers to the migration of malignant tumours to distant organs.
-About a quarter of all tumours in the body spread to the brain and thus form metastases.
+In medical terms, this refers to the migration of malignant tumors to distant organs.
+About a quarter of all tumors in the body spread to the brain and thus form metastases.

-Predestined for brain metastases are lung carcinomas, breast cancer, skin cancer and malignant tumours of the gastrointestinal and urogenital tract.
-As these types of tumours tend to occur at an advanced age, brain metastases are most likely to occur around the age of 60 - 80.
+Predestined for brain metastases are lung carcinomas, breast cancer, skin cancer and malignant tumors of the gastrointestinal and urogenital tract.
+As these types of tumors tend to occur at an advanced age, brain metastases are most likely to occur around the age of 60 - 80.
 In this age group they form the largest group of brain tumors.

 Metastases can occur individually or in groups.
 As with all other masses in the brain, their growth causes problems since space inside the skull is limited.